arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/lora-send-and-receive/lora-send-and-receive.md

 ### LoRa® Technology

 LoRa® is short for long range modulation technique based on a technology called chirp spread spectrum (CSS).
 It is designed to carry out long-range transmissions with minimal power consumption.
-LoRa® defines as the "lower layer" or **"physical layer"**, according to the **OSI model**.
+LoRa serves as the `lower layer` or **`physical layer`**, according to the **OSI model**.
 The physical layer is defined by hardware, signals and frequencies.

 LoRa® uses different radio frequencies depending on where you are located in the world.
 The most common are Europe (868 MHz) and North America & Australia (915 MHz), but it differs from country to country.
 You can also read more about a [country's unique radio frequency](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country/).

-LoRa® is also often used to describe hardware devices supported by LoRa®, e.g. modules or gateways.
-The Arduino MKR WAN 1310 has a LoRa® module called **Murata CMWX1ZZABZ**.
+LoRa® is also often used to describe hardware devices supported by LoRa, e.g. modules or gateways.
+The Arduino MKR WAN 1310 has a LoRa module called **Murata CMWX1ZZABZ**.

 ### The Benefits of LoRa®